spenserblack/steamdown/packages/steamdown/README.md

 # Steamdown

-A Markdown-like language that renders to Steam's markup language.
+Render Markdown / a Markdown-like language to Steam's markup format.

 ## Differences from Markdown